-Instructional staff are considered vendors and must be issued vendor numbers.
+Instructional staff are considered independent contractors.
+A contract will be provided for them renewable on a six (6) month basis, July 1 to December 31, and January 1 to June 30 of each year.
 Payment will be made on a monthly basis at the hourly rate as specified in the contract after a time summary is submitted to the director on the specified instructor payment form.